The liar and the thief rejoice in their first year only. –Greek Proverb

 In many ways, my reason for not eating that stuff is pure hedonism: I like to feel good.
 I had no idea of it growing up, but as I write this, fast food restaurants like KFC and Wendy’s are paying pulp suppliers to clear cut whole Indonesian forests, with unthinkable destruction of ecosystems, irreplaceable species and wildlife, including tigers and their habitats, just to make the trash paper people get at KFC or Wendy’s.
 We have failed as a culture, nation, and as a species when this is possible.
 Is that really what Vicky wants when she writes “always a supporter of fast food”?
 I believe no one has a right to clear cut these precious habitats, or set orangutans on fire to make palm fruit oil for Girl Scout cookies, or any of these other atrocities against animals, nature and the Earth.
 It is an emblem of the absurdity of our times that we even speak of being “into the environment.”
 You are the environment!
 You are constantly exchanging molecules with your environment; it sustains you.
 A person cannot pour toxic chemicals into the ground or ocean without eventually taking those chemicals back into their own body.
-It’s absurd that some people are “environmentalist” and others aren’t.
-It is only human arrogance, stupidity and greed that keeps some of us from finally getting this.
-We’re in a full out holocaust of rampant cruelty to the Earth and its most vulnerable, innocent, irreplaceable creatures.
-We never had a right to do any of this.
+It’s absurd that some people are called “environmentalist” and others aren’t.

 I read this recently, and thought it would be relevant here: We are surprised that some people believe animals don’t have human thoughts.
 All animals - including the human animal -have the ability to love, desire and play… as well as feel pain, mourn the loss of their loved ones, terror and sadness.
 Many are even capable of math and pigs are known to be smarter than dogs.
+We live in a time where the most innocent, the most vulnerable and sincere being among us suffer the worst, most horrifying abuse.
 I invite Wayne Dyer to help on this one, but I see no alternative to my heart getting ripped in half every time I think of these creatures and their suffering.

 If you want to assess your culture: for real I mean, not the network news, tie-a-yellow-ribbon, Hollywood red carpet, parade of new gadgets or however else we numb ourselves into self-congratulatory avoidance of what’s really going on with American empire, then look closely at these feeling creatures and their lives.
 Every spiritual luminary throughout history has told us we reveal ourselves by how we treat the least among us.
 The ones who have no voice.
 This, my friends, is it.

-While our first lady plants organic gardens on the white house lawn (a wonderful thing to do), her husband, whom I twice helped get elected, recently appointed a toxic criminal to head the FDA: former Monsanto VP Michael Taylor.
-Our president did this despite a petition of more than two hundred thousand Americans protesting it.
-Let’s review a few more recent news items from America’s legislators and agencies.
-Despite serious concerns, protests and warnings, the EPA just approved a new insecticide sulfoxaflor, which they themselves admit is highly toxic to honey bees.
-They apparently haven’t heard there are more than 70,000 chemicals in our water, air and land right now, interacting in ways no one can predict, and radically altering for the worse the health of every animal, fish, every person, tree and blade of grass on this planet: cancer, addiction and depression rates, along with auto-immune disorders like chronic fatigue only some of the side effects.
-Imagine what this new chemical will do to your children’s lungs, or to your health when it gets in the water supply.
-Bees, as you know, are absolutely crucial to the health of our planet.
-The EPA has actually said with a straight face, “No, it’s okay, we’re requiring a warning label which advises “Notifying known beekeepers within 1 mile of the treatment area 48 hours before the treatment is applied.”
-Obviously, these agencies are run by toxic buffoons who ought to write bad comedy no one will watch; they have no business pretending they in any way serve the people of this nation.
-They serve Monsanto; they serve Dow Chemical.
-Literally.
-When you buy organic by the way, or better yet raise your own food, you reject all of this and take the power back into your own hands.
+When you buy local and ethically raised by the way, or raise your own food, you reject all of this and take the power back into your own hands.
 The USDA has failed miserably to address the horrors of the meat industry, a true humanitarian crisis, as well as the serious dangers to human health in consuming toxic factory farmed products.
 From taxpayer funded subsidies to legislation, these agencies and their toxic robots serve the myopic profiteering needs of sociopathic big business profiteers.
 If we want to save this planet, our family’s health and ourselves, we can reject this toxic trash and design our own lives to be free of it.
 For a thousand reasons, this means avoiding mass produced meat and dairy products.
 Buy local.
-It also means raising awareness about the full out holocaust they are committing against this beautiful, fragile blue jewel of a planet and your own health.
+It also means raising awareness about the full out holocaust they are committing against this beautiful, fragile blue jewel of a planet and our health.

 Still, the words flew back and forth.
 Our chemistry in writing was similar to real life.
 Vicky and I shared ideas again about movies, music, life.
+Vicky seemed to not be very positive about her own.
 There was a strong thread of self-destructive sadness in Vicky this time, much more than I’d seen before.
 She talked about childhood like it had been a sad affair.

 Oh, Tristan, why couldn’t you have been my little friend when I was like twelve?